 In 2019, a minimum yield requirement was added to account for deficit irrigation and reasonable commercially acceptable yields.
 It is well known by irrigation scientists that high Water Use Efficiency (WUE) can be achieved through deficit irrigation.
 For 2021, minimum yield was set at 200 BPA for corn, 180 BPA for rice and 60 BPA for soybean.
-Those minimum yields were continued for 2023.
+Those minimum yields were continued for 2024.
 Thus, the contestants must achieve a commercially acceptable yield and a high WUE to win.
 As the contest develops the judge panel can use past results to further justify a fair minimum yield.

-2023 Contest Participants & Field Requirements
+Contest Participants & Field Requirements

-The 2023 Arkansas Irrigation Yield Contest was conducted on 58 commercial fields that were 30 acres or larger from across the Arkansas Delta and Quachita Valley.
-23 counties participated in the program: Arkansas, Clay, Chicot, Clark, Cross, Crittenden, Desha, Drew, Greene, Jackson, Jefferson, Lawrence, Lee, Lincoln, Lonoke, Monroe, Mississippi, Phillips, Poinsett, Randolph, St Francis, Woodruff, and White counties totaling 2871 acres.
-The field must have only one irrigation water source or riser to the field (multiple pumps may supply the field through a single hydrant).
+The 2024 Arkansas Irrigation Yield Contest was conducted on 58 commercial fields that were 30 acres or larger from across the Arkansas Delta.
+Seventeen counties participated in the program: Clay, Chicot, Cross, Crittenden, Drew, Greene, Jackson, Jefferson, Lawrence, Lee, Lonoke, Monroe, Mississippi, Phillips, Randolph, Woodruff, and White counties totaling 2,428 acres.
+If there is more than one water source for the field, each source is fitted with a flow meter (multiple pumps may supply the field through a single hydrant).
 Entries are for zero grade rice, levee rice, furrow rice, soybeans, and corn.
 A contestant may enter the competition with more than one crop but may not win for more than one crop per year.
-First-place winners may never win or enter the same crop again, but are allowed to enter other crops in subsequent years.
+First-place winners may never win or enter the same crop irrigation category again, but are allowed to enter other crops in subsequent years.
 Unlike other yield contests that have multiple categories and production systems represented, the irrigation contest is limited: This limitation is meant to recognize as many irrigators as possible given the limited resources available.
 Contestants must be 18 years old at the time of entry, and promotion board members (and their spouses) who support the contest are not allowed to enter in the respective commodity category contest.